-Rod and bar, tube and profiles, for example for façade systems, windows and doors in the building and construction industry or for parts for the car industry, are produced mainly by extrusion.
+Rod and bar, tube and profiles, for example for façade systems, windows and doors in the building and construction industry or components for the car industry, are produced mainly by extrusion.
 Very complex cross-sections and different wall thicknesses are sometimes needed.
-The starting point for the production are cast billets, which are heated and forced through dies with corresponding apertures at high pressures.
+The starting point for production are cast billets, which are heated and forced through dies with correspondingly sized apertures at high pressures.
 Extruded products are characterised by high dimensional accuracy and a good surface finish.

 Finished components can be produced directly using shape casting and there are hardly any limitations on possible shapes.
-Various casting processes are used depending on the product, size of the production run and dimensional accuracy, such as sand, pressure die and chill casting.
+Various casting processes, such as sand, pressure die and chill casting, are used depending on the product, the size of the production run and the dimensional accuracy needed.
 The car industry is the most important customer group for shape-casting foundries.
-Cast products are even used there in areas that require a high level of reliability, such as chassis parts.
+Cast products are even used there in areas that demand a high level of reliability, such as chassis parts.

-There are a multitude of alloys that are more resistant and stronger than pure aluminium.
-There are also special alloys, such as lithographic plates made form high-grade aluminium strip and alloys for the printing industry, where the aim is a visual upgrading.
+There are a number of alloying elements that make aluminium more resistant and stronger.
+There are also special alloys, such as lithographic plates made from high-grade aluminium strip and alloys for the printing industry, where the aim is visual upgrading.